Adaptively profiling models with task elicitation: Experiments

 \section{Experiments}

-We validate the effectiveness of our adaptive evaluations framework across three broad categories of diverse tasks: domain reasoning, alignment benchmarks, and social harms.
-Each category represents key challenges in deploying language models reliably.
-We provide example generated questions in~\cref{tab:benchmark-questions}.
+We present task elicitation results for three broad categories of benchmarks: domain reasoning, alignment benchmarks, and benchmarks targeting social harms.
+Examples of generated questions for each domain are provided in~\cref{tab:benchmark-questions}.